How to Add Paypal Donate Button in WordPress

 Add extra HTML button Variables

-This option is for developers who want to control the way the button interacts with PayPal features.
+This section is for developers who want to control the way the donate button interacts with PayPal features.
 You can add custom HTML to control how the button behaves.

 Note: Leave this option untouched unless you know what you are doing.

 Now click Finish and Get Code.
 On the last page, you would see your button HTML code.
-Click Copy to clipboard.
+Press Copy to clipboard.

 Next, you want to paste this code in the page you want your button displayed (note: leave this page open in case you find out you have not copied the code, or you have copied something else over it).